^

 Epidemiology

-In recent years, the frequency of gestosis has increased and varies from 7 to 22%.
-Gestosis remains among the top three causes of maternal mortality in developed and developing countries.
-In the US, gestosis ranked second among causes of maternal mortality after various extragenital diseases and by the number of deaths are ahead of deaths from obstetric hemorrhages, infections and other complications of pregnancy.
-In the structure of the causes of maternal mortality in gestosis is consistently ranked 3rd and ranged from 11.8 to 14.8%.
-It remains the main cause of neonatal morbidity (640-780 ‰) and mortality (18-30 ‰).
-According to WHO, every fifth child born to a mother with a gestosis, to some extent violated the physical and psychoemotional development, significantly higher incidence in infancy and early childhood.
-Payment in social as well as in financial terms is very high.
+In recent years, the incidence of gestosis has increased and fluctuates between 7 and 22%.
+Gestosis remains one of the three main causes of maternal mortality in developed and developing countries. [ 1 ] In the United States, gestosis ranks second among causes of maternal mortality after various extragenital diseases and, in terms of the number of deaths, exceeds mortality from obstetric hemorrhage, infections, and other pregnancy complications.
+In the structure of causes of maternal mortality, gestosis consistently ranks third and accounts for 11.8 to 14.8%. [ 2 ] It remains the main cause of morbidity in newborns (640–780‰) and mortality (18–30‰).
+According to the WHO, every fifth child born to a mother with gestosis has some degree of impaired physical and psychoemotional development, and the incidence rate in infancy and early childhood is significantly higher.
+The toll, both socially and financially, is very high. [ 3 ], [ 4 ]

-The causes of preeclampsia are not established.
-The connection with the fetus and placenta has been proved.
-The animals failed to model gestosis.
-Factors and the degree of risk of gestosis are listed in the table.
+The causes of gestosis have not been established.
+The connection with the fetus and placenta has been proven.
+Gestosis could not be modeled in animals.
+The factors and risk levels of gestosis are listed in the table.

 Risk factors for gestosis